hyperlightjs/hyperlight/README.md

 - **JSX support**.
 Install [`@hyperlight/jsx`](packages/jsx) for automatic JSX support.
 - **Types out of the box**.
 Being written in TypeScript, it provides types out of the box.
 - **Dev server with persisting state**.
 State is preserved on file change in development mode.
 - **ESM on both client and server**.
-No pain with legacy CommonJS problems.
+No problems with legacy CommonJS.

 ## Quick start